graalvm/graalvm-demos/native-hello-module/README.md

-# Build Java Module into a Native Executable
+# Build a Java Module into a Native Executable

 GraalVM Native Image supports the Java Platform Module System, introduced in Java 9, which means you can convert a modularized Java application into a native executable.

-The native-image tool accepts the module-related arguments like `--module (-m)`, `--module-path (-p)`, `--add-opens`, `--add-exports` (same as for the java launcher).
+The `native-image` tool accepts the module-related arguments like `--module (-m)`, `--module-path (-p)`, `--add-opens`, `--add-exports` (same as for the java launcher).
 When such a module-related argument is used, the native-image tool itself is used as a module too.

 In addition to supporting `--add-reads` and `--add-modules`, all module related options are considered prior to scanning the modulepath.
 This helps prevent class loading errors and allow for better module introspection at run time.